One of the five Stanford-Binet factors

 What a strong visual-spatial score predicts

 High visual-spatial scores are heavily over-represented in mechanical engineering, architecture, surgery, dentistry, fine art, and chess.
-They are also heavily over-represented in fields people do not associate with spatial thinking: theoretical physics (because the field is built on visualising abstract systems), software architecture, and music composition.
+They are also strongly represented in fields that people do not typically associate with spatial thinking, such as theoretical physics (which relies on visualising abstract systems), software architecture, and music composition.

 Can it be improved?